vanbabenk/QAIFE-Medical-Image-Classification/README.md

 Publication link: to be updated after online publication in *Multimedia Tools and Applications*.

+## License

+The QAIFE source code in this repository is released under the MIT License.
+See the [LICENSE](LICENSE) file for details.
+MedMNIST datasets and third-party dependencies remain subject to their respective licenses.

 ## Notes

 - This repository is research software and is not intended for clinical use.